 - Customer Conversion – Converting your highest value customers to brand advocates

 Since each customer relationship can evolve through each of these stages, it may also be necessary to modify individual sales and customer engagement plans over time.
-With a CRM software solution, you can achieve greater visibility into your customer behaviors, sales activities, and supporting processes.
+With a CRM software solution, you can achieve greater visibility into your customer behaviours, sales activities, and supporting processes.

 How Should Companies Use Customer Relationship Management?